Cabin Zero Backpack Review – Best Carry-On Backpack for Long Trips

 What is Cabin Zero?

-Cabin Zero is a British luggage brand that specializes in cabin sized, lightweight luggage for adventure seekers.
+Cabin Zero is a British luggage brand that specializes in cabin-sized, lightweight luggage for adventure seekers.
 I came across Cabin Zero on the Instagram page of another travel blogger.
 I liked the design and functionality of their bags so I did some more research.
 That’s how I learned about the 36L Bag Cabin Bag.
 Right away, I knew I had to have it!

 1. It’s Water Resistant

 Cabin Zero makes its backpacks with waterproof polyester material.
 If you get caught in the rain, you don’t have to worry about your belongings getting wet.
 The water-resistant material can withstand even harsh weather conditions.
+This gives you peace of mind as you travel to any type of destination, knowing that your belongings will be protected from the elements.

 2. It’s Spacious

-With a 36L capacity, the cabin Zero 36L can accommodate enough belongings for a month of international travel.
+With a capacity to fit 36 liters of items as the name implies, the Cabin Zero 36L can accommodate enough belongings for a month of international travel.
 I’ve used mine for three 1-month solo trips so far and couldn’t be happier.
 Cabin Zero bags meet most airline carry-on specifications so you can travel light.
 You can pack all your essentials into the backpack without it getting bulky.
 So far, I haven’t been using packing cubes, but I’d imagine they would make the load even easier to carry.

 3. You Can Track Your Bag if It is Lost or Stolen